 Tool name Why high impact?
 Why high effort?
-Local public funding source ^s Magnitude This is a flexible tool that could be designed to serve as many households as funding allows.
+Local public funding source 6 Magnitude This is a flexible tool that could be designed to serve as many households as funding allows.
 With adequate funding, it could address a substantial portion or all the need for more affordable rental units and support homeownership opportunities.
 As an illustration of cost magnitude, the rental price for a 1-bedroom unit at The Edition is \$1,767 per month.
 To be affordable for a two-person household at 50 percent of area median income (AMI), the rent would need to be priced at \$1,181.
 This suggests a financial gap of about \$7,000 per year per household to make a market-rate unit in Hyattsville affordable to a household at 50 percent AMI.
 This estimate could vary in practice based on household income, size, rent levels, or if the source supported homeownership (such as downpayment assistance or closing costs).
 Ability to target priority need Yes, funding can be used to support rental and homeownership units for low-income households (including those with lower income levels).
-Alignment with community values Yes, the City can target use of this tool to higher opportunity areas, larger unit sizes (number of bedrooms), or other factors that promote inclusivity (e.g., proximity to services such as transit; address disparities).
+Alignment with community values Yes, two has as transit; address disparities).
 Direct decision-making Direct implementation by the City Capacity for administration Requires creation of a new administrative structure.
-The City could hire a third-party administratior (e.g., nonprofit, CDFL or community foundation) for this purpose depending on the amount of funding.
-The administrator needs experience designing and administering housing development programs (including awarding and monitoring use of funding); overseeing operations (such as coordination with an advisory board or other decisionmaking body); and taking fiscal responsibility for the funding.
+The City could hire a third-party administrator (e.g., nonprofit, CDFI, or community foundation) for this purpose depending on the amount of funding.
+The administrator needs experience designing and administering housing development programs (including awarding and monitoring use of funding), overseeing operations (such as coordination with an advisory board or other decisionmaking body), and taking fiscal responsibility for the funding.
 Typically, when a government administers a local source of funding, the government's fiscal agent takes fiscal responsibility.
 Existing program or policy structure Requires creation of a new policy to guide use (funding source; uses; eligibility).
 There are additional gap funding sources that could align with a local funding source such as federal HOME fund, the Low-Income Housing Tax Credit, and state-administered rental housing programs (Rental Housing Works).
 Financial incentives for the maintenance and rehabilitation of unsubsidized affordable rental properties 6 Magnitude In terms of magnitude, this tool could affect about one-half of the city's current rental stock.
 According to the 2018 American Community Survey, there are 1,756 unsubsidized affordable rental units for renter households making 50 percent AMI.
-This tool would improve property conditions and preserve housing affordable in the sixing properties (when used in exchange to make or keep units affordable and available to eligible households).
+This tool would improve property conditions and preserve housing affordability in existing properties (when used in exchange to make or keep units affordabile and available to eligible households).
 Ability to target priority need Yes, incentives can be used to support rental units for low-income households or special populations.
 Alignment with community values Yes, the City can target properties in areas with changing rental market conditions or with quality concerns to ease displacement pressure.
 Direct decision-making Direct implementation by the City Capacity for administration The City has experience administering tax abatements (payments-in-lieu of taxes) for this purpose.
 More administrative capacity would be required for a permanent municipal program.
 Existing program or policy structure Requires creation of a new policy to guide systematic use